Khaoula-Jarray/EU-gas-imports-pre-and-post-war/README.md

    - Calculated the dependency ratio of European countries on Russian Gas before 2022 to identify the most exposed countries.
    - Identified the suppliers Europe turned to (LNG,Norway,Algeria) by aggregating the EU imports in 2022 and grouping by supplier.
    - Analyzed TTF price trends before and after 2022 to assess market stabilization.
-   All the SQL queries are documented in [/Data Analysis]
+   All the SQL queries are documented in [/Data Analysis/data_analysis.sql](https://github.com/Khaoula-Jarray/EU-gas-imports-pre-and-post-war/blob/main/Data%20Analysis/data_analysis.sql).
 ## Analysis & Key Insights
 - Russian imports reduced by approximately 80% (117K Million m<sup>3</sup>) from **150K** Million m<sup>3</sup> in 2021 to **33K** Million m<sup>3</sup> in 2024, and simultaneously the LNG and Norway imports increased to fulfill the gap (see Figure 2&3).
 - The 7 most dependent countries on Russian Gas before 2022 are :\